srl-labs/containerlab/docs/manual/kinds/xrd.md

 When a config file is passed via `startup-config` parameter it will be used during an initial lab deployment.
 However, a config file that might be in the lab directory of a node takes precedence over the startup-config[^3].

 With such topology file containerlab is instructed to take a file `xrd.cfg` from the current working directory and copy it to the lab directory for that specific node under the `/first-boot.cfg` name.
-This will result in this config to act as a startup config for the node.
+This will result in this config acting as a startup-config for the node.

 To provide a user-defined config, take the [default configuration template](https://github.com/srl-labs/containerlab/blob/main/nodes/xrd/xrd.cfg) and add the necessary configuration commands without changing the rest of the file.
 This will result in proper automatic assignment of IP addresses to the management interface, as well as applying user-defined commands.

 !!!tip
     Check [SR Linux and XRd](../../lab-examples/srl-xrd.md) lab example where startup configuration files are provided to both nodes to see it in action.

+#### Configuration persistency

+XRd nodes persist their configuration in `<lab-directory>/<node-name>/xr-storage` directory.
+When a user commits changes to XRd nodes using one of the management interfaces, they are kept in the configuration DB (but not exposed as a configuration file).

+This capability allows users to configure the XRd node, commit the changes, then destroy the lab (without using `--cleanup` flag to keep the lab dir intact) and on a subsequent deploy action, the node will boot with the previously saved configuration.

 ## Lab examples